Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 # <center>Building Sigil on Linux</center>
 ## <center>Systems like Ubuntu 20.04 (and its derivatives) or newer</center>

+Starting with Sigil 2.0.2, Sigil defaults to building with Qt6.
+If your distro provides recent enough versions of Qt6 modules, It is recommended to [build Sigil that way](./Building_on_Linux_with_Qt6.md).
+If not, the latest versions of Sigil will still be able to be built with Qt5 for a little while (but not indefinitely).

 If you're looking for instructions on how to build on systems older than Ubuntu 20.04 (systems whose repo version of Qt5 is less than 5.10), you should look at the [Building_on_older_Linux](./Building_on_older_Linux.md) documentation.

 ## General Overview